Adam Levine Denies Cheating on Wife Behati Prinsloo With Instagram Model Sumner Stroh - E! Online

 Adam Levine is sharing his side of the story after model Sumner Stroh said on social media she had a year-long affair with the married Maroon 5 singer.

 "My wife and my family is all I care about in this world," he continued.
 "To be this naïve and stupid enough to risk the only thing that truly matters to me was the greatest mistake I could ever make.
 I will never make it again.
 I take full responsibility.
-We will get through it and we will get through it together."
+We will get through it.
+And we will get through it together."

 The "Sugar" artist, 43, made headlines on Sept.
 19 when the influencer shared allegations about their affair on TikTok.
 "Essentially, I was having an affair with a man who's married to a Victoria's Secret model," Stroh began.
 "At the time, I was young, I was naïve and quite frankly I feel exploited.
 I wasn't in the scene like I am now, so I was definitely easily manipulated."